Skip to main content

 SovereigntyComplete Complete None (Third-Party Risk)

-Multi-ChainNative (BTC, ETH, SOL, TRX, USDT, Base)Bitcoin-centric (Altcoins via plugins)Multi-Chain
+Multi-ChainNative (BTC, ETH, TRX, Base, Polygon)Bitcoin-centric (Altcoins via plugins)Multi-Chain

-Best ForBusinesses, iGaming, E-commerce, Agentic CommerceDevelopers, Hobbyists, Bitcoin Purists Mainstream/Simple E-commerce
+Best ForGlobal merchants, E-commerce, Digital businesses, Agentic CommerceDevelopers, Hobbyists, Bitcoin Purists Mainstream/Simple E-commerce

 Core PayRam Features for Merchants

-PayRam's core features include 0% processing fees, a 10-minute GUI setup, native multi-chain support, and optional compliance tools for business-ready financial sovereignty.
+PayRam's core features include 0% processing fees, a 5-minute GUI setup, native multi-chain support, and optional compliance tools for business-ready financial sovereignty.

 Full Financial Sovereignty: 0% Fees, 100% Control